JetBrains/jetbrains_guide/README.md

 # Re-building and Deploying

-To make a production build, run `npm run build`.
-This generates output in `public/`.
+To make a production build, run one of the build scripts, such as `yarn pc:build`.
+This generates output in `public/pycharm/guide` (which is actually a symlink to the shared, cross-site, parent directory.)

+Thus, make sure to do a symlink from, for example, `sites/pycharm-guide/public` to `sites/pycharm/guide`

-The content is hosted in Firebase Hosting and proxied at `https://www.jetbrains.com/pycharm/guide/`.
+The content is *for the moment* hosted in Firebase Hosting and proxied at, for example,
+`https://www.jetbrains.com/pycharm/guide/`.
 Running `npm run production` takes the content from `deploy` and uploads it to Firebase Hosting at `http://pycharm-guide.firebaseapp.com/pycharm/guide/`.

-*Note: `deploy/pycharm/guide` is a symlink to `public/`.
-This lets us the production hosting under `/pycharm/guide`.*

 We also have use of a staging URL at `http://pycharm-guide-staging.firebaseapp.com/pycharm/guide/`.
 You can push